Birth Defects (Spina Bifida)

 The child’s biological mother or father served in:

-- South Vietnam (the Republic of Vietnam) during the period from January 9, 1962, through May 7, 1975, or
+- South Vietnam (the Republic of Vietnam) any time from January 9, 1962, through May 7, 1975, or

-- The parent served in a military unit in the Korean Demilitarized Zone (DMZ) during the period from April 1, 1968, through August 31, 1971, and
+- Certain units in the Korean Demilitarized Zone (DMZ) any time from April 1, 1968, through August 31, 1971

 For Other Birth Defects

 - Health care

-- Vocational training
+- Job training

 How do I get these benefits for my child?

 You’ll need to apply for benefits for your child.
 When you apply, you’ll have to show that your contact with certain chemicals while serving in the military likely caused your child’s birth defect.